Hubs-Foundation/hubs-cloud/community-edition/readme.md

 # example -- a "potentially-somewhat-production-ready" instance on aws
 - comming soon

-# suggestions to make it production ready
+# considerations for production environment
 - infra
     - easy -- use a managed kubernetes
     - hard -- https://kubernetes.io/docs/setup/production-environment/